metal-stack/docs/docs/src/index.md

 # metal-stack Documentation

-metal-stack is a software to provide physical servers on demand.
+metal-stack is a software that provides an API for provisioning and managing physical servers.
 It is a fully-automated provisioning framework for bare metal machines.
 To categorize this product, we commonly use the terminology _metal-as-a-service (MaaS)_ or _bare metal cloud_.

 ```@contents
 Pages = ["index.md"]